DarshanKrishna-DK/DarshanKrishna-DK.github.io/README.md

 # DarshanKrishna-DK.github.io

 This repository contains the source code for my personal portfolio website.
-The website showcases my skills, projects, and experiences to potential employers, clients, and collaborators.
+The website showcases my skills and projects to potential employers, clients, and collaborators.
 It is designed to highlight my achievements and provide insights into my expertise.

 ## Table of Contents